 Whether you’re looking for a french duvet or plush duvet, duvets sets of all varieties can be found online and in linen and home goods stores.
 As sleep specialists, Casper lets you choose the right duvet for your unique sleeping style and preferences.

 We offer a range of traditional down duvets for year-round comfort, sustainably sourced down alternatives, and signature designs using sweat-wicking merino wool.

 A duvet is one of the most popular choices for building a cozy, stylish, and long-lasting bed set.
 Its unmatched opportunities for customization allow you to personalize every detail of the duvet set—from the weight of the filler to the stylish cover.
 Choose a set that promises a great night of sleep all year round.

 A duvet set includes a duvet insert, a duvet cover, and typically a matching pair of pillow shams.
 A duvet cover set, however, will typically include the cover and corresponding linens with the duvet insert sold separately.

 Is a duvet a blanket?

 Yes!
 A duvet is a type of blanket with interchangeable covers.
-The insert is made up of a quilted shell filled with natural or synthetic fluff.
+The insert is made up of a quilted shell filled with natural or Yes!
+A duvet is a type of blanket with interchangeable covers.
+The insert comprises a quilted shell filled with natural or synthetic fluff.
 Duvets differ from comforters since they can be adjusted in style and feel by switching the cover out whenever you choose.